matthiasludwig/colaboratory/README.md

 ## Codecademy
 - The markdown files include my notes to the different paths.
 Currently I am completing the [Web Development path](https://www.codecademy.com/learn/paths/web-development)

-If you spot any inconsistencies feel free to open a PR!
+If you spot any inconsistencies or errors feel free to open a PR!